 If airflow is being prevented by building and walls, there’s probably not much that can be done.
 You might have to concede to the fact that hard landscaping might be a better option in that area.

 The Problem: The edges of your lawn are quite commonly the first areas to dry out, causing the grass to either go dormant or die.
 This creates rough, brown edges to an otherwise nice green lawn.
 A perfect place for moss to invade.

-The Solution: If your lawns edge meets a planted border, pack soil up to the edge of the lawn at a 20-degree – 30-degree angle.
-This prevents the grasses roots at the edges drying out.
+The Solution: If the edge of your lawn meets a planted border, pack soil up to the edge of the lawn at a 20-degree – 30-degree angle.
+This prevents the grass’s roots at the edges drying out.

 Walls, driveways, pathways or patios can heat up during the day and hold on to that heat during the night.
 If your lawn butts up to one of these hot surfaces it can dry the lawn edges significantly.

 If possible, put a thermal barrier between the two.
 Railway sleepers are excellent for this as they don’t hold heat.
 If this isn’t possible, make sure to keep the edges well watered.

 The Problem: Other plants, especially trees compete with the lawn for the moisture in the ground.
 Trees can take up so much of this moisture which leaves virtually none for the lawn.
 This results in threadbare grass and good conditions for moss to take over.